nuuuwan/news_lk3_data/README.md

 *2024-02-09 09:51:00* · [`adaderanalk`](https://www.adaderana.lk/news/97133/president-meets-sri-lankan-diaspora-in-australia-outlines-plans-for-economic-modernization-) · `en`

-President Ranil Wickremesinghe, who is in Australia on a state visit, has met with the Sri Lankan Diaspora in Perth.
+President Ranil Wickremesinghe, who is in Australia on a state visit, has met with the Sri Lankan diaspora in Perth.

-During the interaction, the Sri Lankan leader has provided updates on the nation’s recovery efforts, while outlining plans for economic modernization.
+During the interaction, the Sri Lankan leader has provided updates on the nation’s recovery efforts, while outlining strategies for economic modernization.

-In response, the Diaspora has expressed their readiness to assist the Sri Lankan government in various sectors such as climate change and tourism to boost economic development.
+In response, the diaspora has expressed their readiness to assist the Sri Lankan government in boosting economic development across various sectors, such as climate change and tourism.

-The Head of State on Thursday morning (Feb.08) embarked on a visit to Australia at the invitation of India Foundation and the Government of Australia to attend the 7th Indian Ocean Conference (IOC) in Perth.
+Additionally, President’s Chief-of-Staff Sagala Ratnayaka has detailed plans for establishing the Office of Overseas Sri Lankans.
+He emphasized that this initiative would provide an avenue for the diaspora to engage constructively with the Government.

-The President’s Media Division (PMD) said Wickremesinghe will play a pivotal role in shaping discussions at the conference, slated as a vital forum for dialogue and cooperation within the Indian Ocean Region.
+Ratnayaka also underscored the ongoing IMF program, emphasizing the importance of the diagnostics report released last year.
+He appealed for the continued backing of the Sri Lankan diaspora in carrying forward the reform program.

 ...